tlienart/Xranklin.jl/docs/syntax/extensions.md

 ## Equations

-In Franklin math is handled by [KaTeX] (though you could set things up so that it's handled by [MathJax] instead).
+In Franklin, math is handled by [KaTeX] (though you could set things up so that it's handled by [MathJax] instead).
 For _inline_ math, use a single '`$`' like in LaTeX (here's a [cheatsheet](http://tug.ctan.org/info/undergradmath/undergradmath.pdf) for LaTeX math if you're unfamiliar with the syntax):